 Work Currently Underway in Phase 2:

-The coccept design phase includes; design and location workshops with the Advisory Committee, conceptual design development, class ‘D’ estimate preperation, and public presentation of the design.
+The concept design phase included; design and location workshops with the Advisory Committee, conceptual design development, class ‘D’ estimate preparation, and public presentation of the design.

 The Open House and Presentation of the concept design for the Chetwynd Public Library Replacement Project (originally scheduled for August 14) has been postponed!
 More information will follow when a new open house date has been determined.

 Final Reports and Information

 Thank you for your interest in the Chetwynd Library Feasibility Study Project.
 You will find here the final reports and documents that have been produced for the project.
 The information displayed here has been gathered in order to gain further insight as to public priorities for the library!
 Please note, the presented layout of the facility is a representation of how much space is needed only and more work will be required before a layout is confirmed.